InakiArzalluz/SurroundDownmix/README.md

  ### Usage
  + if it's the first time using it, run 'python Remux.py' in a terminal to create the necessary folders
- + Drop files inside the auto-created 'A-Input' folder
+ + Drop the files to downmix inside the auto-created 'A-Input' folder
- + run 'python Remux.py' in a terminalrs that include .otf or .ttf files~~
+ + run 'python Remux.py' in a terminal